scsidisk/yii-coffeescript-extension/README.md

         ),
     ),

-or, if you will to concatenate multiple files.
+or, if you want to concatenate multiple files in to a single CoffeeScript file.

     'coffeescript' => array(
         'class' => 'ext.coffeescript.components.CoffeeScriptCompiler',